relativitydev/containership/README.md

 # Containership

-Containership is a kubernetes operator that automates image management responsibilities.
+Containership is a Kubernetes operator that automates image management responsibilities.

 Features include:
 - pushing and pulling images into multiple container registries